Wi-sp/AnimationModule/README.md

+-- This code can play client sided animations from any Roblox game there is.
+It is fully Open Sourced you are allowed to improve it if you'd like.

 -- How to use example...
 (Copy the RAW file of this or it will get messed up)

 local Player = game.Players.LocalPlayer -- Get the local player